-This is the Society for Technical Communication (STC) Accessibility SIG website.
-This website aims to provide resources, information, and support to technical communicators with accessibility needs and to help technical communicators make the products they create accessible to end users with accessibility needs.
-We will post articles and share links that cover standards, legislation, and other categories that can keep technical communicators up-to-date with the topic of accessibility.
+) Accessibility SIG website from inception through 2014.
+This website aims to provide resources, information, and support to technical communicators with special needs and to help technical communicators make the products they create accessible to end users with special needs.
+The site includes articles and links that cover standards, legislation, and other information that can keep technical communicators up-to-date on topics in accessibility.
 The SIG introduces technical communicators to the many different perspectives on accessibility and how awareness of accessibility and knowledge about solving accessibility issues is becoming a more powerful tool to add to a technical communicator's skill set.

-At the STC Accessibility SIG, we aim to provide a website that is 100% accessibile.
-We use cascading style sheets (CSS) instead of tables for the page layout.
+) instead of tables are used for the page layout.
 All navigation menus are text links styled by CSS: no graphic buttons are used in the menus.
-We are using a theme for WordPress specifically designed to be accessible: Blaskan.
-For more information, see the Accessibility features page.
+The WordPress theme used is specifically designed to be accessible: Blaskan.
+For more information, see the Accessibility features

 The blog started life using the WordPress platform on 1 February 2008.
 The old site was fully merged into the WordPress platform in 2014.